Light physical activity suitable for most people with average fitness levels.

 day 6 - Through County Wicklows Countryside to Dublin Dive Into Culture Connect with Locals

 Dive Into Culture and witness the centuries-old tradition of crafting fine glass at the House of Waterford Crystal.
 Here you will watch the talented master crafters in their workshop creating exquisite pieces.
-Your next stop is in the town of New Ross, where you'll see the monument to John F. Kennedy who traveled to his ancestral family hometown in 1963.
+Your next stop is in the town of New Ross, where you'll see the monument to John F. Kennedy who travelled to his ancestral family hometown in 1963.
 You'll visit the three-masted famine ship Dunbrody and Dive Into Culture yet again, gaining insights into the tragic plight of the Irish emigrants who fled the potato famine during the 1800s.
 Continuing through County Wexford and the lush countryside of County Wicklow, for a stop at Glenealy Farmhouse to meet the Fulvio family over dinner at your Be My Guest experience before continuing to Dublin.

 Meals:Breakfast, Dinner